jenkinsci/pipeline-plugin/TUTORIAL.md

 If you click **Proceed**, the build will proceed as before.
 First, go to the Jenkins main page and look at the **Build Executor Status** widget.

-You will see an unnumbered entry under **master** called something like **flowname #10**; executors #1 and #2 on the master will be idle.
+* You will see an unnumbered entry under **master** named  **flowname #10**; executors #1 and #2 on the master are idle.
-You will also see an entry under your slave, in a numbered row (probably #1) called **Building part of flowname #10**.
+* You will also see an entry under your slave, in a numbered row (probably #1) called **Building part of flowname #10**.

 Why are there two executors consumed by one flow build?

-Every flow build itself runs on the master, using a **flyweight executor**: an uncounted slot that is assumed to not take any significant computational power.
+* Every flow build itself runs on the master, using a **flyweight executor** - an uncounted slot that is assumed to not take any significant computational power.
-This executor represents the actual Groovy script, which almost all of the time is idle, waiting for a step to complete.
+* This executor represents the actual Groovy script, which is almost always idle, waiting for a step to complete.
-Flyweight executors are always available.
+* Flyweight executors are always available.

-When you run a `node` step, a regular heavyweight executor is allocated on a node (usually a slave) matching the label expression, as soon as one is available.
+When you run a `node` step:
+* A regular heavyweight executor is allocated on a node (usually a slave) matching the label expression, as soon as one is available.
 This executor represents the real work being done on the node.

-If you start a second build of the flow while the first is still paused with the one available executor, you will see both flow builds running on master.
+* If you start a second build of the flow while the first is still paused with the one available executor, you will see both flow builds running on master.
 But only the first will have grabbed the one available executor on the slave; the other **part of flowname #11** will be shown in **Build Queue (1)**.
 (shortly after, the console log for the second build will note that it is still waiting for an available executor).